hyosung11/Launch-School/Courses/journal.md

 10:34 Laurent jumped into Gather and we worked on some problems together.
 He's going to take a break and I am going to take one as well.

 14:26 Taking a break from studying.
 I already had lunch and read some emails.

+17:30 I got through a third run of the quizzes and I have 12 questions I want to look at again.
+I want to review exercises after dinner.